Olegas/node-chunking-streams/README.md

 SizeChunker
 -----------

-Split streams into chunks having at least specified size in bytes (but maybe more).
+Split streams into chunks having exactly specified number of bytes.
 It is **object mode** stream!
 Each data chunk is an object with the following fields:

-  - id: number of chunk (starts from 1)
+  - id: number of chunk (starts from 0)
   - data: `Buffer` with data

 SizeChunker has 2 additional events: